ISZ-Hacker-Group/Ice-Station-Z-Save-Editing/README.md

 - You'll need to have the decrypted save file(s).

+- A hacked 3DS with Luma3ds & Checkpoint or JKSM

 - Data0, Data1, Data2, Data3

 - Data0 is the Player Information, Health, Time, Inventory, Items, Item Amount, Etc.